Deep Koopman Learning using Noisy Data: Introduction

 \section{Introduction}

 Directly dealing with complex nonlinear dynamical systems for model-based control design has remained a challenge for the control community.
 One long-standing solution to this problem has been to use linearized models and the associated vast body of knowledge for linear analysis.
 Linear control theory is a very rich and well-developed field that provides rigorous control development with methods for stability and robustness guarantees.
 Lyapunov showed that for a linearized system that is stable around an equilibrium point, there exists a region of stability around this equilibrium point for which the original nonlinear system is also stable \cite{Lyapunov1992}.
 Recent advances in data-driven methods have spurred new and increased research interest in machine learning (ML) based methods for deriving reduced-order models (ROM) as surrogates for complex nonlinear systems.
 This has also led to the adoption of these methods for developing control and autonomy/automation solutions for robotic and unmanned systems.
-Examples include learning dynamics using deep neural networks (DNNs) \cite{murphy2002dynamic, gillespie2018learning}, physics-informed neural networks (PINNs) \cite{raissi2019physics}, and lifting linearization methods such as Koopman operator methods \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear}.
-Lifting linearization allows one to represent a nonlinear system with an equivalent linear system in a lifted, higher-dimensional, space.
-It is, however, typically difficult to find an exact finite-dimensional linear representation for most nonlinear systems.
-Further, the Koopman operator fails on non-autonomous systems:
+Examples include learning dynamics using deep neural networks (DNNs) \cite{murphy2002dynamic, gillespie2018learning}, physics-informed neural networks (PINNs) \cite{raissi2019physics}, and lifting linearization methods such as Koopman operator methods \cite{koopman1931hamiltonian, koopman1932dynamical, mezic2015applications, proctor2018generalizing, mauroy2016linear}.